cwchentw/objcgic/README.md

 ## System Requirements

 * Clang or GCC with Objective-C support
-* GNUstep
+* Cocoa or GNUstep
+* libobjc2 (Clang only)

-It should work on Cocoa as well, though untested.
+Test against GNUStep on openSUSE Leap 15.2.
+It should work on MacOS as well, though untested.

 [cgic](https://github.com/boutell/cgic) itself is not needed because the repo bundles its snapshot.